 It is the Al-Falah Academy core value that in order to excel and develop into a well-rounded student-athlete, students must be academically eligible to participate in athletic competition.
 We hope to encourage excellence in academics through participation in athletics.

 Student-athletes are expected to maintain passing grades in all classes.
 Students’ grades will be reviewed and monitored on a biweekly basis.
 If a student‐athlete receives a course average grade below 70 (F) in any class, or below 80 (C) in two or more classes, that student will be placed on academic probation for a period of two weeks.
 Student‐athletes who are placed on academic probation may continue to practice up to two weeks but will not be permitted to play competitive games.
 They will be expected to seek academic assistance and work to improve their course average grade.
-At the end of the two-week probationary period (or sooner if possible), if the student‐athlete improves their course average grades so there are no Fs and no more than 2 Cs, then they will be eligible to participate in both practice and competitive games.
+At the end of the two-week probationary period, if the student‐athlete improves their course average grades so there are no Fs and no more than 2 Cs, then they will be eligible to participate in both practice and competitive games.
 If the student‐athlete does not improve the failing grade after the two-week probationary period, then he or she may be removed from the team.
 To participate in sports team, students must present Quarterly Report Cards and Mid-Quarter Progress Reports with admissible grades: no more than 2 C’s and no F’s

 PHYSICALS FORMS/PARENTAL CONSENT: